 Unlike the Wisdom Literature of the ANE, the biblical Wisdom Books don’t rely ultimately on human wisdom or observation.
 Instead, they’re grounded in the wisdom of God.
 Behind all the perplexities and uncertainties of life, these writings recognize the hand of a Sovereign Creator who is all-wise and all-powerful, a God not of chaos but of order.

-That said, there are also sharp contrasts between the Wisdom Literature of the Bible and the rest of the Old Testament.
-These books speak in a much more indirect style than the OT historical narratives that precede them and the prophetic oracles that follow.
+There are also sharp contrasts between the Wisdom Literature of the Bible and the rest of the Old Testament.
+These books speak in a more indirect style than the OT historical narratives that precede them and the prophetic oracles that follow.
 They share many literary features with the Wisdom Literature of the surrounding ANE cultures – dialogues, personal reflections and collected proverbs, most of it expressed in poetry or song.
 In terms of content, they make observations about the created order and how to live well, and they reflect on the problem of suffering and the meaning of life.
 But in all of this, they draw attention to the wisdom and the power of God.

-For the most part, the OT Wisdom Books don’t offer easy answers and simple conclusions to the large questions they tackle.
+For the most part, the OT Wisdom Books don’t offer easy answers or simple conclusions to the large questions they tackle.
 As several of the Psalms and Proverbs attest, they deal in dark sayings, riddles and mysteries, words of the wise preserved from ancient times for future generations.
 They invite readers to think deeply and to trust and worship God, despite life’s challenges and ambiguities.

 The book of Job presents something of a paradox.
 The basic story is familiar, at least in outline form, but the book itself is strangely opaque to contemporary readers.
 Most of it is made up of a lengthy series of dialogues between Job and his friends as they debate about sin, suffering and the justice of God.
 The dialogues are in the form of repetitive, stylized poetry, with the speakers going in circles and talking past each other but never arriving at a satisfactory answer to the problem of suffering.

-It’s not the sort of material that lends itself easily to sermon outlines and Bible studies.
+It’s not the sort of material that lends itself easily to sermon outlines or Bible studies.
 Instead, it forces the reader to engage with the cumulative effect of the dialogues, to enter into the frustration of the characters, and to experience the futility of human wisdom to answer life’s big questions.